 ABOUT THE BULLETIN OF THE ATOMIC SCIENTISTS

-The Bulletin of the Atomic Scientists seeks a Director of Annual Gifts to develop and implement a comprehensive, metrics-driven annual giving plan, drive long-term donor cultivation and stewardship, and grow revenue from various constituencies.
-The Director of Annual Gifts reports to and collaborates closely with the Chief Advancement Officer and advancement colleagues to coordinate the annual fundraising plan providing short-term and long-term vision to this essential development function.
+The Bulletin of the Atomic Scientists seeks a Director of Individual Gifts to develop and implement a comprehensive, metrics-driven annual giving plan, drive long-term donor cultivation and stewardship, and grow revenue from various constituencies.
+The Director reports to and collaborates closely with the Chief Advancement Officer and advancement colleagues to coordinate the annual fundraising plan providing short-term and long-term vision to this essential development function.
 This position is located at the Harris School of Public Policy at the University of Chicago but allows for remote work as required.

 - Qualify prospects for ability, affinity, and access to support the Bulletin